gcambara/cape/README.md

 # CAPE 🌴
-[Continuous Augmented Positional Embeddings](https://arxiv.org/abs/2106.03143) (CAPE) implementation for PyTorch.
+PyTorch implementation of [Continuous Augmented Positional Embeddings](https://arxiv.org/abs/2106.03143) (CAPE).
 Enhance your Transformers with easy-to-use augmentations for your positional embeddings!

 ## Setup 🔧
 Requirements: